College Factual by our College Data Analytics Team

 1

 University of Colorado Boulder has taken the #1 spot in this year's natural resources conservation ranking for non-traditional students.
-Located in the midsize city of Boulder, CU - Boulder is a public college with a very large student population.
+Located in the city of Boulder, CU - Boulder is a public school with a very large student population.
 CU - Boulder also made our Best Colleges for Natural Resources Conservation in the Rocky Mountains Region list, coming in at #1.

 Read full report on Natural Resources Conservation at University of Colorado Boulder